Partner with us!

 Where do your kids go to school?

 This has become a complicated question.
-Our oldest is in University in the States.
-There is an international/mission school here in Jos that 3 of our kids attend.
-We have one that attends Grace Gardens Academy and we have one that is home schooled.
+Our oldest two are in University in the States.
+There is an international/mission school here in Jos that one of our kids attend and we have now begun our own school, Grace and Hope American Academy.
+Two of our kids attend Grace and Hope.

 What kinds of food do you eat?